Decision date

 Why this outcome?

-OtherThe EAT found that section 111A(1) of the ERA 1996 applies only to unfair dismissal claims and not to other claims such as unlawful deduction from wages or part-time worker discrimination.
-Therefore, the ET erred in directing that evidence of the protected conversation should be excluded from all claims.
-Additionally, the ET's assessment of improper conduct under section 111A(4) was incomplete because it considered only what was said and how it was said at the meeting, rather than considering the circumstances in the round, including the claimant's complaints about being ambushed and denied the opportunity to bring a companion.
+Claim not well-foundedThe judge erred in directing that evidence of a protected conversation be excluded from claims other than unfair dismissal, as section 111A(1) is expressly limited to unfair dismissal claims by section 111A(3) and (5).
+Additionally, the judge erred in assessing improper conduct under section 111A(4) by considering only what was said at the meeting and how it was said, rather than considering the circumstances in the round, including the claimant's complaints of being ambushed and denied the opportunity to bring a companion.

 Key Issues

-- •Whether section 111A of the Employment Rights Act 1996 applies to non-unfair dismissal claims (unlawful deduction of wages and part-time worker discrimination)
+- •Whether section 111A of the Employment Rights Act 1996 applies globally to all claims or only to unfair dismissal claims

 Decision Text